-This little green paradise was developed in 2009 by Edouard François.
-This stunning garden allows nature to take the lead and each little seed to blossom freely.
+This little green paradise was developed in 2009 by the architect Edouard François.
+All the apartments were made using ecological materials, in order to create an environmentally friendly green space.
 The delightful originality of this real estate project is both beautiful and fascinating.

 Address: 15-27 rue des Vignoles, 75020